Treatment for PTSD

 Course of PTSD

 The progression of post-traumatic stress disorder (PTSD) varies.
 Some symptoms may appear during the traumatic event itself or shortly afterward.
-In some case the symptoms surface after a latency period lasting weeks or even months.
+In some cases, the symptoms surface after a latency period lasting weeks or even months.
 This delayed onset of symptoms is often observed in soldiers after combat missions.

-Many people manage to overcome and handle the trauma-related memories after few months.
+Many people manage to overcome and handle the trauma-related memories after a few months.
 However, for about 30% of those affected, the symptoms persist for at least three years.
-With appropriate treatment, PTSD typically lasts an average of 3 years, while without therapy, it lasts around twice so long and can get chronic.
+With appropriate treatment, PTSD typically lasts an average of 3 years, while without therapy, it lasts around twice as long and can get chronic.

 Causes of PTSD

 PTSD is believed to be caused by the experience of a wide range of traumatic events.
 PTSD is likely to be triggered if the trauma is extreme and occurs suddenly.
-In a survey done after the first Gulf War combat veterans reported that killing an enemy soldier – or even witnessing one getting killed – was more distressing than being wounded oneself.
+In a survey done after the first Gulf War, combat veterans reported that killing an enemy soldier—or even witnessing one getting killed—was more distressing than being wounded oneself.
 But the very worst experience, by a significant margin, was witnessing a friend dyeing.

-Factors adding to PTSD
+Factors Adding to PTSD

 Persons considered at risk include, for example, combat military personnel, victims of violent crime or natural disasters, concentration camp survivors, and victims of violent crime.
 Individuals frequently experience “survivor’s guilt” for remaining alive while others died.